http://issuu.com/burge/docs/leader1213a?fb_ref=Default&fb_source=message Article on a boundary dispute…Read more →

 These so…Read more →

 Unable to find a satisfactory job and stuck in a job I hated I finally opened up my own Land Surveying Firm in mid 1992.
 I was 32 at the time and thought that I knew everything about Land Surveying because of my previous experiences.
-It goes to show you that ignorance is most often a result of arrogance.
+It goes to show you that arrogance is most often a result of ignorance.

 As I look back now I realize that I had no idea at that time what I was doing and I am really uncertain at this point how I managed to…Read more →